 (3 x 8 attempts)

-• Remind them of the perfect shooting form; knees bent, elbow under the ball and shoot up and follow through.
+Remind the players about good shooting form (knees bent, elbow under the ball and shoot up and follow through).

-• The ball must go up in the air then bounce on the floor just in front of the player and bounce up and hit their shooting hand follow through without them moving it!
+To complete a “perfect shot” to self, the player must shoot the ball up in the air and then bounce on the floor in front of them, and bounce back up to hit their hand without moving it from where they completed their follow through.

 Key Points